 Oftentimes, when a person makes an excuse on why they don’t want to do something, these excuses involve the conjectures “if,” “and,” or “but.”
 For instance, imagine a parent telling their child to take out the trash.
 But instead of complying, the child comes up with an excuse and says: “But I’m in the middle of something.
 I’ll do it later.”

 Or perhaps they are asked to do their dirty laundry, but they respond with: “It’s almost bed time and I’m tired, what if I did the dishes tomorrow?”
 They are making excuses to get out of the responsibilities they have.
 Thus, someone who is tired of hearing these excuses might say they don’t want to hear those pesky words.
 That is, the words “if, ands, or buts.”
 They just want the person to do what they say.

-The phrase is at least over 150 years old, as it has been used during the 1800s.
-For instance, the expression was written in the New York Daily Times newspaper from the year 1854:
+Anyways, let’s talk about how old this phrase is.
+It is at least over 150 years old, because it was used during the 1800s.
+For instance, this saying was written in the New York Daily Times newspaper from the year 1854:

 “No ifs or ands or buts about it.”

-Note: For many common idioms, their origins cannot be said with a certainty.
-Sometimes, then, what's provided are theories as to how a phrase may originated.
-If no theories are listed, then I'll usually try to provide a quote of the earliest known citation of a phrase.
+Note: There are times indeed when the origin of a phrase is simply not known.
+Sometimes, then, what’s provided are theories as to how a phrase may originated.
+If no theories are listed, then I’ll usually try to provide a quote of the earliest known citation of a phrase.